agnedil/Portfolio-Archive/README.md

 * Conversational AI

-* Cool custom part-of-speech tagger

 * Other miscellaneous projects (some advanced, some basic)

-### Machine Learning
+### MISC/Machine Learning

-* General machine learning algorithms
+* General machine learning algorithms and helper functions

-### Computer Vision
+### MISC/Computer Vision

-* Image classification and analysis methods including image denoising and segmentation
+* Some code for semantic segmentation, image denoising, classification and other image analysis methods

-### Cloud Technologies
+### MISC/Cloud Technologies

-* Various tools including Apache Spark, MLlib, Giraph, Hadoop MapReduce, etc.
+* Some code for using Hadoop, MapReduce, MLlib, Giraph, Apache Spark, etc.

 ### Certificates

-* Cerftification in addition to the Master's in Computer Science
+* NLP and DL nanodegrees and certificates in additional to Master's in Computer Science

 ### Visualization

+* I have used multiple visualization tools in my work: Matplotlib, Plotly, Ggplot2, R Shiny, Tableau, Spotfire, etc.

-* Visualization project using D3.js: **website** at https://agnedil.github.io/; **code** at https://github.com/agnedil/agnedil.github.io
+* Small example of non-proprietary visualization project using D3.js: **website** at https://agnedil.github.io/; **code** at https://github.com/agnedil/agnedil.github.io

-* Other tools normally used include Matplotlib, Ggplot2, Tableau, Spotfire, etc.